 A Contextual statement: [Samantha] [completed] [3D Matte painting for beginners] [in the context of cinematic background design] [under the instruction of Philip Ray]

-As you can see, Tin Can uses an expanded vocabulary of verbs like completed, attempted, scored, resumed, read, attended, commented, registered, responded, failed, and so on.
+As you can see, Tin Can use an expanded vocabulary of verbs like completed, attempted, scored, resumed, read, attended, commented, registered, responded, failed, and so on.
 Tin Can uses these statements to track all user activities and saves them to a Learning Record Store.
-This data can be reported to and fro from any other device or application that understand the language of Tin Can.
+This data can be reported to and fro from any other device or application that understands the language of Tin Can.

 The Role of a Learning Record Store